 As well as needing money, we also need to place our trust in women.
 They have the answers to their sufferings.
-And we have to convince governments that women can boost a country's economy and development if they are permitted to express themselves. • www.mimi-foundation.org
+And we have to convince governments that women can boost a country's economy and development if they are permitted to express themselves. • encreasingly hot summers induced by climate change will increasingly affect our health.
+The 2003 heat wave caused 70,000 deaths in Europe.
+Between 1990 and 2010, there was a 45 % increase in melanomas in men and 19 % in women .
+The vagaries of the climate also impact agriculture, leading to the massive use of pesticides that then find their way onto our plates and impact our health.
+Exposure to DDT (which is banned but still very present in the environment) has quadrupled the risk of breast cancer.

-Vicky Sommet is a journalist and associated with "Mid and More".
+Vicky SOMMET is a journalist and associated with "Mid and More".